Imari Plum Ribbon Donburi Bowl with Lid

-With a size of 6.6 x 4.4 inches (16.7 x 11.3 cm), this bowl is perfectly suited for serving rice, donburi, soups, or nimono (simmered dishes).
-The accompanying porcelain lid not only keeps your food warm but also adds a touch of elegance to your table setting, making it ideal for both casual and formal dining occasions.
+Measuring 6.6 x 4.4 inches (16.7 x 11.3 cm), this bowl is ideally suited for serving rice, donburi, soups, or nimono (simmered dishes).
+The accompanying porcelain lid preserves heat, making it perfect for enjoying warm meals while adding an elegant touch to your table setting—ideal for both casual and formal dining experiences.
+Imagine presenting a steaming bowl of ramen or an exquisite rice dish adorned atop your table.

-Each Imari Plum Ribbon Donburi is carefully inspected before shipping to ensure you receive a product that meets our high standards of quality.
-Please note that due to the nature of pottery, minor imperfections such as glaze drips or uneven coloring may occur.
-These nuances only add to the authenticity of this handcrafted piece.
+Enhancing Your Dining ExperienceInvesting in the Imari Plum Ribbon Donburi means embracing a unique piece of culinary artistry that enhances your daily life.
+Its refined design and practical functionality make it a versatile addition to your kitchen.
+This bowl seamlessly merges beauty with utility.
+Each Imari Plum Ribbon Donburi is carefully inspected before shipping to ensure you receive a product that reflects our standards of excellence.
+Please note that minor imperfections such as glaze drips or uneven coloring may occur, enhancing the authenticity of this handcrafted piece.

 Product Information